 Developing and sharing your vision with your team will help them understand what they are working to achieve and encourage them to work with passion.
 PayPal’s first goal, for example, was to determine their use case and find an opening in the market which they achieved by adapting their product for eBay.

-For a startup with limited resources to succeed in a new market, it needs to innovate much faster to outperform the competition.
-Rolling out new releases is vital to providing customers with a superior product, precisely what PayPal has been doing.
+If a startup wants to succeed in a new market, it needs to innovate much faster to outperform the competition.
+Releasing new versions is important to provide customers with a superior product, and that’s exactly what PayPal has done.

-Compared to a traditional payment provider’s app that has only a few updates in one year, PayPal released a new version every few weeks.
-Check your local bank’s app, and you will see a similar story.
-PayPal’s constant iterations and fixes allow it to continuously please its growing customer base and stay ahead of the curve.
+For example, compared to a traditional payment provider’s app that only gets a few updates a year, PayPal releases a new version every few weeks.
+The constant updates and fixes allow PayPal to satisfy its growing customer base and stay ahead of the curve.

-The problem with traditional payment providers is that the journey from an idea to a rolled out feature can take months and even years.
-The same idea can be implemented by a payment provider running on modern technology infrastructure in weeks.
+The problem with traditional payment providers is that the journey from an idea to launching a feature can take months or even years.
+The same idea can be implemented within weeks by a payment provider running on a modern technological infrastructure.

-There are many more worthy next-generation FinTechs competing in the payment services market.
-SDK.finance and their white label core payment platform has been particularly successful at leveraging modern tools to help companies launch their payment systems up and running fast and without too much time and money investments.
+There are many worthy next-generation fintechs competing in the payment services market.
+SDK.finance with its white-label digital wallet platform has been quite successful at helping businesses get their payment systems up and running fast and without too much time and money investments.

-SDK.finance offers a highly secure and mobile-ready white label payment platform to build a PayPal-like solution and take the lead in the digital payment world.
+SDK.finance offers a highly secure market-ready white label payment platform to build a PayPal-like solution and take the lead in the digital payment world.
 Learn more here: https://sdk.finance/digital-wallet-solution/